jManAscending/DnDHouseRules/README.md

 Travel on main roads halves travel time, and is much safer than travel through wilderness.
 Travel though difficult terrain (hills, forest) doubles travel time if not on a road.

 On a ship, travel paces are listed in miles per hour.
 Since each hex is 24 miles, the speed of the ship in mph is equal to the number of hexes it can travel at a normal pace.
 Ships can travel at a slow pace, but cannot travel faster without magical help.

+## Weapon Classifications
+The following weapons have been reclassified from Martial to Simple: Firearms, Shortswords

+The following weapons have been reclassified from Simple to Martial: Javelins, Light Crossbows

 ## Week Length
 Any spell or ability with a 7 day duration or cooldown has that time reduced to 6 days.